krishnakundana/Pet-Accessories-An-E-Commerce-Website-/README.md

 # Note:
 Download all the files and place 'index.html' and 'styles.css' in 'Images' folder to negate any path inconsistencies.
-Finally run the HTML file asusual
+Finally run the HTML file asusual.